Interferometric discrepancy between the non-relativistic solution to the Klein-Gordon and Schr\"odinger wave equations due to their dissimilar phase velocities: Results

-Contrast this calculation with that using the Klein-Gordon equation.
+Contrast this calculation with that using the Klein-Gordon equation where the wave crests cannot be overtaken by motion of the BS.
 Boundary conditions are applied in the BS frame after a Lorentz transformation from the lab frame.
-Following reflection, the wave's parameters are transformed back to the laboratory frame, where the reflected phase velocity is $c^{2}/(2V+v_{g})$.
-This result can also be obtained using the retarded phase method.\cite{kowalski2010} Again, the transmitted wave crests are unaffected by the motion of the BS.
+After interaction, the wave's parameters are transformed back to the laboratory frame, where the reflected phase velocity is $c^{2}/(2V+v_{g})$.
+This result (in addition to that for the same interaction in the Schr\"odinger equation) can also be obtained using the retarded phase method without the need for a transformation to and from the frame of the BS.\cite{kowalski2010} Again, the transmitted wave crests are unaffected by the motion of the BS.

-For case (I) in the lab frame the Klein-Gordon wave crests that are reflected travel faster than the BS at any point in its trajectory and therefore cannot be overtaken by motion of the BS.
-The transmitted wave crests, in this case, move in the direction opposite to that of the BS.
-This is illustrated when drawing all of the reflected wave crest worldlines in fig. \ref{fig1}(a).
-No interference occurs between the wave crests reflected when the BS was stationary initially and those reflected when it again becomes stationary.
-The transmitted wave crests in the lab frame for cases (II) again move unaffected by the interaction with the BS in the direction opposite to the BS motion with phase velocity $c^{2}/v_{g}$.

-One might question how this interference differs from a BS trajectory in which the BS is removed from the beam path at the upper BS position and the later moved into the beam path at the lower position.
-This can be modelled as an upper shutter that reflects wave crests until it is opened at $t_{1}$, corresponding to the removal of the BS from the beam path.
-At a later time, $t_{2}$, a beam splitting shutter is then activated at the lower position allowing both the wave crests reflected from the upper shutter to pass through it while at the same time reflecting the wave crests that are incident upon it from the source below.

-The opening of the shutter generates a decrease in the amplitude of the reflected wave that can be described approximately as a step function envelope superimposed on the reflected wave train.\cite{moshinsky,martin} This decrease in amplitude or edge of the step function moves at the group velocity through these wave crests (faster than the speed of a wave crest in the Schr\"odinger equation).
-It transmits the information that the shutter is open.

-Similarly, activation of the beamsplitting shutter at the lower position generates a change in amplitude of the wave crests reflecting from it.
-However, now the amplitude variation (or step function envelope superimposed on the wave train) is at the front of these reflected wave crests.

-Wave crests reflected from the upper shutter that are transmitted through the lower BS shutter interfere with wave crests reflected from the lower BS shutter.
-This yields static interference that exists only during the overlap of these wavegroups.

-The beginning of this overlap occurs at $t_{2}=t_{1}+\alpha \tau$ where $\tau$ is the group transit time between shutters and the constant $0 \leq\alpha\leq 1$.
-The overlap continues until the information that the first shutter is open arrives at the lower BS at $t_{1}+L/v_{g}$.
-The duration of this interference, $\tau (1-\alpha)$, is the same for both the Schr\"odinger and Klein-Gordon equations since it involves the group velocity (which is the same for both equations in the non-relativistic limit) and not the phase velocity.
-The Schr\"odinger and Klein-Gordon equations then predict the same interference between these wavegroups at the detector.